 Mistake 1: Asking for lists when you need analysis.
 "List the effects of deforestation" produces a bulleted inventory.
 "Analyse how deforestation creates feedback loops that accelerate climate change" produces a reasoned chain of causation.
 The subject matter is the same.
 The cognitive demand is completely different.

 Mistake 3: Forgetting to specify audience and constraints.
 A Create prompt without constraints produces generic output.
 The constraint is what forces specificity.
 "Write a lesson plan" produces a mediocre template.
-"Write a 50-minute lesson plan on fractions for a Year 6 class where six pupils have dyscalculia, using concrete resources before abstract notation" produces something genuinely useful.
+"Write a 50-minute lesson plan on fractions for a Year 6 class where six learners have dyscalculia, using concrete resources before abstract notation" produces something genuinely useful.

 Mistake 4: Accepting the first output.
 AI first drafts at higher Bloom's levels often start strongly but collapse into lists in the later paragraphs.
 Read the full output.
 If it reverts to Remember-level content partway through, add to your prompt: "Do not use bullet points or numbered lists.
 Maintain analytical prose throughout."